ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

 hey, this is Windows, you need to reboot for changes to take effect!

-ghini.desktoprepository on github to your home directory, under
+ghini.desktoprepository from github to your home directory, under

 Local\github\Ghini, checkout the